Updated on 22 November 2021

 The Government is anticipating 1,000-1,830 notifications to be made each year.
 It is expecting to call in a further 75-90 non-notified deals per year.
 Of this total, the Government expects only around 10 deals per year to require remedies.

-The expected timings for processing notifications remain the same as under earlier proposals, i.e.: (i) 30 working days to assess the notification; and (ii) 30 working days, extendable to 45 working days, to undertake the national security assessment.
+The expected timings for processing notifications remain the same as under earlier proposals, i.e.: (i) 30 working days to assess the notification (the 'review period'); and (ii) 30 working days, extendable to 45 working days, to undertake the national security assessment (the 'assessment period').

 The Secretary of State has powers to impose hold separate orders, both interim and final, if necessary and proportionate.